euronion/trace/README.md

     This repository contains the main workflow, the energy supply chain definitions and all the necessary scripts tying it together.

-    b.
-Download the `technology-data` repository into a parallel directory to the previous repository:

-    ```
-        (projects) > git clone -b new-techs/chemical-energy-carriers https://github.com/euronion/technology-data.git
-    ```

-    This repository contains the technology cost data.
-    > Note:
-    > That the repository branch is not `main` and the repository is **currently NOT** identical with https://github.com/PyPSA/technology-data/ .

-    The resulting resulting structure should look like this

-    ```
-        (projects): tree -d -L 1 ./
-        ./projects
-        ├── technology-data
-        ├── trace
-        └── ...
-    ```

 2. Setup your `python` environment: